-Choosing the right font for your business can make an impact on your consumer’s interest and engagement level with your brand.
+Choosing the right font for your business can impact your target audience and their engagement level with your brand.

-As we know, people have pronounced feelings, responses, and associations when they see certain colors.
-Similarly, they have a reaction to typefaces and fonts, and using that information is to your marketing advantage.
+People have pronounced feelings, responses, and associations when they see specific colors.
+They also react to typefaces and fonts.
+So, it’s vital that you use these emotional reactions to your advantage.

-Typography is the art and technique of arranging type to make written language legible, readable, and appealing when displayed.
-Typography can make or break the overall effectiveness of your design and message and it plays an important role in the identity of your brand.
+Typography is the art and technique of arranging type to make written language legible, readable and appealing when displayed.
+Typography can make or break the overall effectiveness of your design and message, and it plays a vital role in your brand’s identity.

-One of the most important elements of successful typography is the right typeface.
+One of the essential elements of successful typography is the right typeface.
+Many typefaces are available, and this can feel pretty overwhelming.

-The huge array of typefaces available can feel pretty overwhelming, so we have outlined some of the broad ideas you should consider to help narrow down your choices and pick the typeface that is best for your brand.
+We’ve outlined some of the broad ideas you should consider in your brand strategy to narrow down your choices and pick the typeface best for your brand.

 1. Serif or Sans Serif?

-One primary way typefaces and fonts are classified is whether or not they have “serifs,” which are the tiny flourishes found at the end of a letter’s strokes.
+One primary way typefaces and fonts are classified are whether or not they have “serifs,” which are the tiny flourishes found at the end of a letter’s strokes.

-Serif typefaces have these added bits, and sans-serif typefaces are, as you can guess, literally that; “sans [without] serifs.”
+Serif typefaces have these added bits, and sans-serif typefaces are, as you can guess, literally; “sans [without] serifs.”

 Serif typefaces are great for premium brands as they convey elegance, prestige, heritage and authority.